haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 One helpful way of understanding the Magento presentation layer components is by examining Magento <i>themes</i>.
 Magento themes organize both the visual aspect of your storefront and certain aspects of product behavior.

-Each {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}theme{% endglossarytooltip %} resides in a unique directory and contains custom page layouts, templates, skins, and language files that work together to create a distinct user experience.
+Each {% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} resides in a unique directory and contains custom page layouts, templates, skins, and language files that work together to create a distinct user experience.

 For an extensive introduction to theme elements and an overview of how to extend and override the default Magento themes, see the <a href="{{ page.baseurl }}/frontend-dev-guide/bk-frontend-dev-guide.html">Frontend Developer Guide</a>.